timkuijsten/mongovi/README.md

 *colls* list all collections in the current database

+## ~/.mongovi

+If this file exists, the first line is read and expected to be a valid mongodb [connection string], possibly containing a username and password.

 ## History

 This project is a continuation of [node-mongovi]. *node-mongovi* always had a